 Reference Title EBA requirement OBIE calculation guidelines OBIE recommended benchmark EBA Guideline 2.3 (a) PISP response time the ASPSP should define, at a minimum, the following KPIs for the performance of the dedicated interface: a) the daily average time (in milliseconds) taken, per request, for the ASPSP to provide the payment initiation service provider (PISP) with all the information requested in accordance with Article 66(4)(b) of PSD2 and Article 36(1)(b) of the RTS; The "time taken per request" should be calculated for each day using the mean value of Time to Last Byte (TTLB) measured in milliseconds, starting from the time that each endpoint request has been fully received by the ASPSP and stopping when the last byte of the response message has been transmitted to the PISP.
-The following API endpoints should be included when calculating PISP response times, for each endpoint supported by the ASPSP: POST /domestic-payments GET /domestic-payments/{DomesticPaymentId}} GET /domestic-payments/{DomesticPaymentId}/payment-details} POST /domestic-scheduled-payments GET /domestic-scheduled-paymentld} GET /domestic-scheduled-paymentld}/payment-details POST /domestic-standing-orders GET /domestic-standing-orders GET /domestic-standing-orders/{DomesticStandingOrderId}} GET /domestic-standing-orders/{DomesticStandingOrderId}} GET /international-standing-orders/{InternationalStandingOrderPaymentId}} GET /international-standing-orders/{InternationalStandingOrderPaymentId}/payment-details} POST /international-standing-orders/{InternationalStandingOrderPaymentId}/payment-details} POST /international-standing-orders/{InternationalStandingOrderPaymentId}/payment-details} POST /international-standing-orders/{InternationalStandingOrderPaymentId}/payment-details} POST /international-standing-orders/{InternationalStandingOrderPaymentId}/payment-details} POST /international-standing-orders/{InternationalStandingOrderPaymentId}/payment-details} POST /international-standing-orders/{InternationalStandingOrderPaymentId}/payment-details} GET /file-payments/{FilePaymentId}/payment-details} An average TTLB of 750 milliseconds per response for all but file payments.
+The following API endpoints should be included when calculating PISP response times, for each endpoint supported by the ASPSP: • POST /domestic-payments • POST /domestic-payments/{DomesticPaymentId} • POST /domestic-scheduled-payments/{DomesticPayments} • POST /international-scheduled-payments • GET /domestic-scheduled-payments • GET /international-scheduled-payments • POST /domestic-scheduled-payments • GET /international-scheduled-payments • POST /domestic-scheduled-payments • GET /international-standing-orders • GET /domestic-standing-orders • GET /international-standingOrderPaymentId} • POST /international-payments • GET /file-payments/{FilePaymentId} • POST /international-payments • GET /file-payments/{FilePaymentId} • POST /international-payments • GET /file-payments/{FilePaymentId} An average 1000 milliseconds per 1MB per response.